itsolver/the-island-engineer/content/services/_index.md

     background_color: gray
   - _bookshop_name: double-cta
     cta_left:
-      heading: Speak to an expert
+      heading: Order Services
       body: >-
-        Need a quick consultation or have a pressing question?
-Ray is ready to take your call and provide expert engineering insights for your project.
-        Connect with a seasoned professional today.
+        Ready to elevate your project with top-tier engineering expertise?
+Dive into a seamless consultation process with Ray and the team at The Island Engineer.
+Order our consulting services today and unlock unparalleled solutions for your project's success.
       button:
         enabled: true
-        button_url: tel:0409586794
+        button_url: /services/
-        button_text: Call 0409 586 794
+        button_text: Order now
         open_in_new_tab: false
     cta_right:
       heading: Strengthen Your Foundations with The Island Engineer